Louisiana’s Driver Laws That Are Most Likely to Affect Your NOLA Car Accident

 - Loss of consortium.

 Car accidents can be scary experiences.
-Not only are you and loved ones dealing with the physical and logistical effects of the accident, but you are also dealing with the emotional and traumatic side of things.
 And, to add to all this, you now have to somehow navigate Louisiana’s’ complex system of comparative fault and coverage requirements for drivers.
 You’re trying to get back to normal life while simultaneously dealing with hospital bills, insurance calls, and so many other worries.

 In the midst of this chaos, look no further than the attorneys at Shlosman Law Firm.
-We have helped injured parties recover compensation for damages owed to them time and again, because we know Louisiana’s laws inside and out.
-We can look at the specifics of your case and give you sound, honest legal advice – in fact, that’s exactly what we’ve been doing in the New Orleans’ community for years.
+Our team helps injured parties recover compensation for damages owed to them time and again.
+We know Louisiana’s laws inside and out.
+We can look at the specifics of your case and give you sound, honest legal advice.
+In fact, that’s exactly what we’ve been doing in the New Orleans’ community for years.

 If you’ve been in a car accident and would like to tell us more about it, we’re ready to listen.
 Schedule your no-obligation case evaluation now at 504-826-9427 or request more information online today.